Board members

 Amy Sehnert, MD

 I am a native Minnesotan and proud graduate of the U of MN; Medical School Class of 1992 and Bachelor of Mechanical Engineering, Institute of Technology in 1983.
 I completed my residency in Pediatrics at the University of Colorado, The Children’s Hospital, followed by a fellowship in Pediatric Cardiology at University of California, San Francisco where I was also a fellow in the Pediatric Scientist Training Program.
 I have lived in San Francisco since 1995.
 After fellowship, I continued as a physician-scientist at UCSF as an Assistant Professor supported by research grant funding from the NIH, American Heart Association, and other institutional sources.
-It was at UCSF where my passion for bench-to-bedside work began - studying the genetic underpinnings of hypertrophic cardiomyopathy (HCM), a common inherited heart disorder affecting individuals and families and clinically caring for children with HCM or at-risk for developing it in their lifetime.
-In 2005, my career pivoted to the biotech industry where I have spent the last 18 years as a physician executive leading clinical research and development programs, teams, and global clinical trials in a variety of therapeutic areas spanning genomic diagnostics to precision therapeutics.
-I am currently a Vice President in Cardiovascular Drug Development at Bristol Myers Squibb where I have been deeply involved in developing a first-in-class, disease-specific medical therapy now approved for symptomatic HCM (full circle!).
+It was at UCSF where my passion for bench-to-bedside work began - studying the genetic underpinnings of inherited sudden death disorders and caring for children with these diseases or at-risk for developing them in their lifetime.
+In 2005, my career pivoted to the biotech industry where I have spent the last 20 years as a physician executive leading clinical research and development programs that have resulted in clinically approved new treatments globally.
+I am currently Chief Medical Officer at Thryv Therapeutics pursuing treatments for long QT syndrome, atrial fibrillation, and cardiometabolic diseases.

 Yeng Yang, MD, MBA, FAAP